longhorn/website/content/docs/1.7.0/references/settings.md

 Allowing snapshot purging during normal operations is ideal, but this process temporarily consumes additional disk space.
 If insufficient disk space prevents the process from continuing, consider temporarily disabling purging while data is moved to other disks.

+#### Auto Cleanup Snapshot When Delete Backup

+> Default: `false`

+When set to true, the snapshot used by the backup will be automatically cleaned up when the backup is deleted.